pheel-up/hello-world/readme.txt

 This is my first README.txt doc.

-I am so excited to finally be learning git.sudo
+I am so excited to finally be learning git.

+Adding more to read.

+Neat.